 Yes, yes, and yes.
 It was a fun afternoon and l really liked seeing how they lived away from the glare of the palaces.
 Underneath it all, they seemed like normal people who were doing the best with the lives they were born into.
-My favorite picture out of the hundreds l saw is this one.
+My favourite picture out of the hundreds l saw is this one.
 It’s obvious how much she loved and adored her kids.

 There is also a really nice looking tea room there as well as Lego models for the kids to enjoy.
 If you visit Edinburgh, I think you should definitely leave an afternoon to enjoy this tour.
 You pick up little tidbits that make the royal family human.

-Royal Britannia Opening Hours:
+Royal Britannia Edinburgh Opening Hours: